-In December 2018, the Center obtained a note payable from a financial institution.
-The note provided for interest at 3.50% and required 59 consecutive monthly installments of principal and interest beginning January 2019 with a final payment equal to unpaid principal and interest in December 2023.
-In March 2020, the Center entered into an amendment to the note payable.
-The amended note provides for interest at 3.50% and provides for 12 consecutive payments of accrued interest starting in March 2020 followed by 32 consecutive monthly installments of principal and interest beginning in March 2021.
-A final payment equal to unpaid principal and interest is due in December 2023.
-The note contains certain financial covenants.
-Management believes the Center was in compliance with these covenants at June 30, 2020.
-Total interest expense for the years ended June 30, 2020 and 2019 was \$28,233 and \$31,981, respectively.
+The Center has a note payable from a financial institution that provides for interest at 3.75% with 83-consecutive monthly installments of principal and interest beginning in April 2021.
+A final payment equal to unpaid principal and interest is due in March 2028.
+Total interest expense for the years ended June 30, 2021 and 2020 was \$26,984 and \$28,233, respectively.
 The note is secured by a negative pledge agreement.